thermoio/docs/databases/mysql-basics.md

 ```
 To the table `employees`, we can add certain types of information like their ID, first name, last name, date of birth, mobile number, and address.
 These fields are called attributes and make up the columns of a table.

-Let's create the table:
+Create the table:
 ```sql
 CREATE TABLE `employeeinfo` (`id` INT NOT NULL PRIMARY KEY, `first_name` VARCHAR(20), `last_name` VARCHAR(20), `date_of_birth` DATE, `mobile_number` INT(10), `address` VARCHAR(255));
 ```
-Then take a closer look at this command did:
+Then take a closer look at what this command did:
 * Created a table called `employeeinfo` within the `employee` database.
 * The attribute `id` will be the primary key for this table.
 * Created five rows for you as described earlier.